Complete Lawn Care Guide for Manhattan, Illinois Homeowners

 - Hold off on fertilizer during peak heat.
 Fertilizing stressed summer lawns can burn the grass.
 Wait until early fall for your next application.

-If keeping up with mowing during rapid summer growth becomes a challenge, our professional lawn mowing service ensures your Manhattan property stays consistently maintained without the weekend hassle.
+If keeping up with edging, trimming, and bed upkeep during rapid summer growth becomes a challenge, our professional lawn maintenance service ensures your Manhattan property stays consistently maintained without the weekend hassle.

 Why Is Fall the Most Important Season for Lawn Care?